-Concern remains about the timeline for the Corps of Engineers to make necessary improvements to a critical stretch of levee in the Wood River area in the vincinity of the Mel Price Lock and Dam.
-This is the most seriuous problem on the entire levee system.
-Fortunately, FEMA has agreed to accept the Corps' certification of that portion of the system with the Corps utilizing an interim operations plan until final improvements can be made.
+Previously there was concern about the timeline for the Corps of Engineers making necessary improvements to a critical stretch of levee in the Wood River area in the vincinity of the Mel Price Lock and Dam.
+FEMA had agreed to accept the Corps' certification of that portion of the system with the Corps utilizing an interim operations plan until funding of final improvements was available.
+In March 2019, the Corps of Engineers received \$24,087,000 in the FY20 President's Budget for construction of the needed improvements.